RI DAILY

 A near death experience depends on an afterlife for context.

 Acquaintances, friends and family routinely meet the subject at death’s door.
-Sometimes, these are individuals the dying person never met in real life and some he or she didn’t know were dead.
+Sometimes, these are individuals the dying person never met in real life.
+Some are people he or she didn’t know were dead.

 If not from an afterlife, where do they come from?

-Taken in context with Michael Newton’s life between lives, the answer is an inescapable revelation of the fuller story of who we are.
+Taken in context with Michael Newton’s life between lives, the answer is an inescapable revelation.
+It reveals the fuller story of who we are.

 Raymond Moody’s NDEs